The Stark Truth About the Stark Law

 • The group practice must function as a “unified business”

-• Overhead expenses and income must be distributed through pre-establish means before payment is received.
+• Overhead expenses and income must be distributed through pre-established means before payment is received.

-• For all physician group members, with the exception of independent contractors, an average 75% of their work must be dedicated to the group.
+• For all physician group members, with the exception of independent contractors, an average of 75 percent of their work must be dedicated to the group.

 How does the Stark Law relate to the Anti-Kickback Statute and other laws?